 Rethinking Shapley Value for Negative Interactions in Non-convex Games

-Abstract: We study causal interaction for payoff allocation in cooperative game theory, including quantifying feature attribution for deep learning models.
-Most feature attribution methods mainly stem from the criteria from the Shapley value, which provides a unique payoff vector for players by marginalizing contributions in a cooperative game.
-However, interactions between players in the game do not exactly appear in the original formulation of the Shapley value.
-In this work, we clarify the role of interactions in computing the Shapley value by reformulation and discuss implicit assumptions from a game-theoretical perspective.
-Our theoretical analysis demonstrates that when negative interactions exist---common in deep learning models---attributions or payoffs can be underrated by the efficiency axiom.
+We study causal interactions for payoff allocation in cooperative game theory, including quantifying feature attribution for deep learning models.
+Most feature attribution methods mainly stem from the criteria of the Shapley value, which assigns fair payoffs to players based on their expected contribution in a cooperative game.
+However, interactions between players in the game do not explicitly appear in the original formulation of the Shapley value.
+In this work, we reformulate the Shapley value to clarify the role of interactions and discuss implicit assumptions from a game-theoretical perspective.
+Our theoretical analysis demonstrates that when negative interactions exist—common in deep learning models—the efficiency axiom can lead to the undervaluation of attributions or payoffs.
 We suggest a new allocation rule that decomposes contributions into interactions and aggregates positive parts for non-convex games.
-Furthermore, we propose an approximation algorithm to reduce the cost of interaction computation which can be applied for differentiable functions such as deep learning models.
-Our approach mitigates counter-intuitive phenomena where even features highly relevant to the decision are assigned low attribution in the previous approaches.
+Furthermore, we propose an approximation algorithm to reduce the cost of interaction computation which can be applied to differentiable functions such as deep learning models.
+Our approach mitigates counterintuitive attribution outcomes observed in existing methods, ensuring that features critical to a model’s decision receive appropriate attribution.

 Primary Area: interpretability and explainable AI